 If you’re in search of a new cell phone plan, you may have come across Straight Talk.

-Straight Talk offers affordable, no-contract cell phone plans that can save you over $500 per year on your cell phone bill.
+Straight Talk's affordable, no contract cell phone plans can save you over $520 per year on your cell phone bill.

 Straight Talk is a mobile virtual network operator (MVNO) that is owned by Verizon.